 Question: "Is God a delusion?"

-Answer: Richard Dawkins is the world’s chief apostle for atheism and has been Professor of the Public Understanding of Science at Oxford University since 1996.
-In his 2006 book The God Delusion, he labels God and belief in God as delusions.
-Dawkins is a gifted writer, and his position at the leading university in the English-speaking world gives him great prestige in intellectual, cultural, and political circles.
+Answer: The idea of God being a delusion is promoted by Richard Dawkins, the world’s chief apostle for atheism.
+Dawkins has been Professor of the Public Understanding of Science at Oxford University since 1996.
+In his 2006 book The God Delusion, Dawkins labels God and belief in God as “delusions.”
+Dawkins is a gifted writer, and his position at a leading university in the English-speaking world gives him great prestige in intellectual, cultural, and political circles.
 His atheism is fierce.
-The jacket of The God Delusion calls the God of the Old Testament “a sex-obsessed tyrant” and the deistic god of the 18th century Enlightenment a “more benign (but still illogical) Celestial Watchmaker.”
+The jacket of The God Delusion calls the God of the Old Testament “a sex-obsessed tyrant” and the deistic god of the 18th-century Enlightenment a “more benign (but still illogical) Celestial Watchmaker.”
 Belief in God, says Dawkins, subverts science and knowledge, breeds ignorance, foments bigotry, and abuses children.
 All this happens for the simple reason that God is a delusion.
 Not only are “fundamentalists” unintelligent for “know[ing] they are right because they have read the truth in a holy book,” but even moderation in faith, says Dawkins, “fosters fanaticism.”

-It should be stated clearly here, given how often atheism presents and promotes itself under the banner of science, that science is not to blame for atheism or any other symptom of human sinfulness.
-In fact, many great scientists of the past were Christians, believing Jesus Christ to be the representative of God on earth, the same God who made the heavens and the earth and established the laws by which the natural world operates and which scientists investigate.
-Most of the “giants” of modern science and most founders of hospitals, orphanages, soup kitchens, and every other kind of charity that has humanized and softened a world made inhumane and hard by human sinfulness, were Christians.
-They pursued rational understanding of the cosmos because they believed God, who has a mind, had created the cosmos according to the principles of rational and mathematical operation that govern the human mind, which is designed in the image of God’s mind.
+The God Delusion was written by a science professor, and it should be stated clearly here, given how often atheism often presents itself under the banner of science, that science is not to blame for atheism or any other symptom of human sinfulness.
+In fact, many great scientists of the past were Christians, believing that God made the heavens and the earth and established the laws by which the natural world operates and which scientists investigate.
+Most of the “giants” of modern science were Christians.
+They pursued a rational understanding of the cosmos because they believed that God, who has a mind, had created the cosmos according to the principles of rational and mathematical operation that govern the human mind, which is fashioned according to the image of God (Genesis 1:27).

-Belief in God is thus no delusion.
-It is inherently and fundamentally rational.
-It is the source of true wisdom regarding why human beings do evil things so often and so naturally, why we can work so hard to be good and still fail, and why Jesus Christ and only Jesus Christ is the spiritual hope for mankind.
-It also explains why people who believe in Jesus Christ have done so much not only to remedy the effects in this world of human sin, but to scientifically understand this world and to organize and publish the principles of science.
+Belief in God is no delusion.
+It is inherently and fundamentally rational, a logical response to seeing God’s handiwork (Psalm 19:1).
+Belief in God is the source of true wisdom regarding why human beings do evil things so often and so naturally, why we can work so hard to be good and still fail, and why Jesus Christ and only He is the spiritual hope for mankind.